pagadesantosh/all_about_front_end/web dev/web application security/All about Content Securities Policies.md

+### Q) What is CSP?
+- The Content Security Policy (CSP) is a security standard introduced to prevent `cross-site scripting (XSS)`, `clickjacking`, and other `code injection` attacks resulting from the execution of malicious content in the trusted web page context.
+---

 ### Q) How does CSP enhance web security?

 - by defining and enforcing rules that dictate which resources (scripts, styles, images, etc.) a browser is allowed to load and execute on a page.